Some new cases of Zilber-Pink in $Y(1)^3$: Introduction

 \end{theorem}

-We refer to \cite[Section 1.D]{LGO} for a detailed history of the G-function method for problems of unlikely intersections.
-As alluded to above, the results herein are a continuation of that method.
-The original motivation, and one of the key novelties, of this paper was to carry out this method in the interior of a Shimura variety, as opposed to at a point of degeneration at the boundary.
-Theorem \ref{teo:super}, which is close in spirit to \cite[Th\'eor\`eme 1]{And95} (and whose proof is very much inspired by the proof of the latter) is our main result in this direction.
-This line of inquiry will be followed up in a series of forthcoming papers of the third author \cite{PapasI,PapasII,PapasIII}
+As mentioned above, Theorems \ref{teo:main-ht} and \ref{teo:super-ht} are obtained via the so-called {\it G-function method}.
+We refer to \cite[Section 1.D]{LGO} for a detailed history of this method and its bearing on problems of unlikely intersections.
+The original motivation, and one of the key novelties, of this paper was to carry out the method around a base point in the interior of a Shimura variety, as opposed to a point of degeneration at the boundary.
+Theorem \ref{teo:super}, which is close in spirit to \cite[Th\'eor\`eme 1]{And95} (and whose proof is very much inspired by the ideas introduced in \cite{And89} and \cite{And95}) is our main result in this direction.
+This line of inquiry is followed up in a series of recent papers of the third-named author \cite{PapasI,PapasII,PapasIII}.